xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_LAB_MANUAL.md

 - Test the queries with SQL Express and SQLite databases

 ### Exercise 1: Create repository methods

+#### Scenario

+In this exercise you will create the HotelBookingRepository.

 #### Task 1: Create a method to add entities